1948 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1948 No Mint Mark Quarter Value

 The 1948 No Mint Mark quarter stands out as the most paradoxical coin in the series.
-Despite having the highest original mintage at over 35 million coins, it commands the highest prices in Mint State condition, reaching over $3,400 in MS grades.
+Despite having the highest original mintage at over 35 million coins, it commands the highest prices in Mint State condition, reaching over $43,200 at Stack’s Bowers in March 2021.

-What makes this Philadelphia-minted quarter truly special is its survival story.
-While millions were produced, most entered heavy commerce immediately, creating an unusual situation where the most common becomes the scarcest in top grades.
+What makes this Philadelphia-minted quarter truly special is its condition rarity story.
+While millions were produced, most entered heavy commerce immediately, and weak strikes at the mint reduced the number of high-quality coins from the start.

 1948 No Mint Mark Quarter Price/Grade Chart